Water Damaged Hard Drive?

 Don't Dry It.
 Don't Power It On.

 Flood, spill, pipe burst, or hurricane?
 Your data may still be recoverable.
 Water itself doesn't immediately destroy the magnetic patterns that store your files.
-The danger is corrosion and contamination that develop over time — and catastrophic damage if you try to power on a wet drive.
+The danger is corrosion and contamination that develop over time; catastrophic damage can occur if you try to power on a wet drive.

-85% success rate on water-damaged drives when handled quickly.
+We recover data from water-damaged drives regularly when handled quickly.
 Free evaluation.
 No data = no charge.

 Emergency Instructions (Read This First)